Deepankar1993/laravel-agora-token-generator/README.md

 # Laravel Agora Token Generator

 Agora Token Generator With easy to use Service Class for Laravel applications.
+This package supports both Agora V1 and V2 token generation, including V2 tokens that start with "007".

 ## Requirements